strimzi/proposals/012-admin-server.md

 The reason for the modular approach is that it allows the strimzi project to create a base set of functionality that can easily be extended by a downstream project.
 Not only is it easy to extend the API but it can be done in isolation.
 This removes the requirement of the extensions needing to track the strimzi source repositories.
-For example, lets assume that strimzi only implements a Kafka administration API which provides a set of APIs based around the Kafka Admin Client.
+For example, let's assume that Strimzi only implements a Kafka administration API which provides a set of APIs based around the Kafka Admin Client.
 A downstream project then would like to add a Schema Registry to the cluster and needs to add an API in support of the new functionality.
-With the modular server, they can define the API and its implementation, bundle the new functionality into a JAR file and add the new JAR file to the classpath.
+With the modular server, they can define the API and its implementation, bundle the new functionality into a JAR file and add the new JAR file to the module path.
-A secondary benefit of a modular approach is that it allows the strimzi user to configure the server to only contain the functionality that they would like to use providing for a leaner server.
+A secondary benefit of a modular approach is that it allows the strimzi user to configure the server to only contain the functionality that they would like to use, providing for a leaner server.

 The classpath of the server can be configured at build time or run time.
 To configure at build time, the server and dependant modules can be bundled in a fat-JAR and obviously, at run time, the JVM can be configured in multiple ways to include JAR files on the classpath.